 Additional forms required:

-If you make any changes to your schedule after submitting your VA Certification Activity Sheet, you are required to complete an Enrollment Change Notification clearly stating your last date of attendance.
+If you make any changes to your schedule after submitting your VA Enrollment Activity Form before the drop/add period, you may make changes directly to the same online form.
+If you make changes to your schedule after the drop/add period, file class changes via the Enrollment Change Notification, clearly stating your last date of attendance.

-- Enrollment Change Notification — To submit any changes to your enrollment after you have submitted your VA Activity Sheet.
+- Enrollment Change Notification — To submit any changes to your enrollment after you have submitted your VA Enrollment Activity Form.

 Books may be purchased at the Sun Devil Campus Stores two weeks prior to the beginning of the semester.
 Supply purchases that exceed the limit set by your case manager will be billed to your student account.
 Additionally, any item purchased through stores other than the Sun Devil Campus Stores must be submitted to your case manager for reimbursement.